What is the DPT?

 When is my application due?

-Due to the competitive nature of the program, prospective students are encouraged to apply as early as possible up to a year prior to beginning the program (applications will be accepted after July 1, 2014).
-Applications are due no later than February 15 for the following fall semester.
-Any applications submitted after February 15 will be considered for admission the following year.
-Students may be informed of their application status sooner but will be informed no later than April 1.
+Due to the competitive nature of the program, prospective students are encouraged to apply as early as possible.
+Applications for each subsequent class will be accepted from July 1 to February 15.
+Students will be informed of their application status no later than April 1.

 When will I know if I have been accepted?

 Will I have a summer break?

 The DPT Program is comprised of 121 credits spanning 9 semesters.
-In order to facilitate focused clinical internship experiences, students will be required to engage in two unopposed 6-week internships in the summer between year 1 and year 2 and again in the summer between year 2 and year 3 of the program.
-DPT 524 will occur from May to June and DPT 624 will occur from June to July.
-Students are encouraged to use these alternate times to replenish and renew before re-engaging.
+Students will be required to engage in two full-time 6-week clinical education experiences in the summer between year 1 and year 2 and again in the summer between year 2 and year 3 of the program.
+DPT 524 will occur from May to June and DPT 624 will occur from July to August.
+In addition, each student will complete two back-to-back 12-week, post-didactic internships from February until August.

 Will I be placed in a clinic that is far away?